 Warning: A non-numeric value encountered in /home/chantaec/public_html/thesaltsirens.com/wp-content/themes/valenti/library/core.php on line 1457

 As someone with a medium-sized/round face and small nose, I wanted a mask that would be easy to equalize and allow for quick nose-pinch sinus equalization.
-The nose portion of many freediving masks tend to be too big, making it hard to reach the nose.
+The nose portion of many freediving masks tend to be too big, making it hard to reach your nose.

 Overview of the Mares Star Liquidskin